nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 In the end, I think I now take the view that there's value in not suppressing your contrarianism, and instead doing whatever the hell it is you wanted to at the outset.
-It might not be the standard playbook, and it might even adversely impact the probability of a moderately successful outcome—but the big outcomes are always outliers anyway.
+It might not be the standard playbook, and it might even adversely impact the probability of a moderately successful outcome... but the big outcomes are always outliers anyway.

 ### Launch now

 "Launch now" is the first item in
 [YC's essential startup advice](https://www.ycombinator.com/library/4D-yc-s-essential-startup-advice).

-Launching immediately is obviously at odds with the Figma-style, build-your-vision approach above—but there's some engineering-specific insight I now have on this.
+Launching immediately is obviously at odds with the Figma-style, build-your-vision approach above, but there's some engineering-specific insight I now have on this.

 As far as I can tell, engineers generally like _things_.
 They like products they can see and test and play with.
 What